demoutreiii/python3/packages/discordpy.md

   ...
 ```

+> [!NOTE]
-!!!
-NOTE **NOTE**: Autocompletes are not strict and the user can input any text they want despite the value not as valid as an choice.
+> Autocompletes are not strict and the user can input any text they want despite the value not as valid as an choice.

 ### Construct